Thanks for your interest in Mindful Healthy Life and its origins!

 I eventually added animal protein to my diet, and then in summer 2004, I eliminated gluten and dairy.
 I also did lots of detox protocols (including removing my mercury amalgam).
 My mental health improved greatly, and in December 2004, I was able to go off both anti-thyroid medication and anti-depressants (this time with no discontinuation effects).

-After my son was born, I discovered that the digestive trouble I thought was related to pregnancy was really more about leaky gut in general and specifically an intolerance to corn.
+After the c-section, I discovered that the digestive trouble I thought was related to pregnancy was really more about leaky gut in general and specifically an intolerance to corn.
 So I eliminated corn from my diet and looked a little bit into the GAPS diet and the Specific Carbohydrate Diet, but not a lot.
-When he was two, I pursued a cleanse that cleared up postpartum skin issues.
-I weaned him the following year and did more detox to prepare for conceiving another child, but I probably needed to do some more grounding and other healing work, too.
+When my child was two, I pursued a cleanse that cleared up postpartum skin issues.
+After I weaned my toddler the following year, I did more detox to prepare for conceiving another child, but I probably needed to do some more grounding and other healing work, too.

-After another physically easy pregnancy, my daughter was born at home in the water (a homebirth after cesarean, or HBAC) in August 2010.
+After another physically easy pregnancy, my second child was born at home in the water (a homebirth after cesarean, or HBAC) in August 2010.